mason30114/DLCV/Final/README.md

 # DLCV Final Project ( Visual Queries 2D Localization Task )

+# Project Introduction
+* Please see the part of challenge 2 in "DLCV Fall 2023 - Final Project.pdf" to understand the details.

+# Reference
+* This project is built on [VQLoC](https://github.com/hwjiang1510/VQLoC):

 # Install required packages
 * Please install required package as the following shell script:
 ```shell script=